 Figure 10.9.3.3-1: Client-triggered location reporting procedure

-1. Location management client 2 (authorized MC service user) sends a location reporting trigger to the location management server to activate a location reporting procedure for obtaining the location information of location management client 1.
+1. Location management client 2 (authorized MC service user) sends a location reporting trigger to the location management server to start a location reporting procedure for obtaining the location information.
+The location reporting trigger request contains MC service ID list or MC service group ID list or Functional alias to obtain the the location information.

+2. Location management server checks whether location management client 2 is authorized to send a location reporting trigger for location management client 1's location information.
+If step (1) involves an MC service group ID list:

+a), The LMS sends the subscription request to obtain group dynamic data from the MC service server, as per 10.1.5.6.4.1.
+Only the group affiliation status is requested by the LMS.

+b) The MC service server provides the response to this LMS request, as per 10.1.5.6.4.1.

+c) If the response in 2b) indicates success, the MC service server notifies group affiliation status to the LMS as per 10.1.5.6.4.2, whenever there is a change in group affiliations.

-2. Location management server checks whether location management client 2 is authorized to send a location reporting trigger for location management client 1's location information. epending on the information specified by the location reporting trigger, location management server initiates an on-demand location reporting procedure or an event-triggered location reporting procedure for the location of location management client 1.
+3. If the location reporting trigger request contains MC service ID list or Functional alias, depending on the information specified by the location reporting trigger, location management server initiates an on-demand location reporting procedure or an event-triggered location reporting procedure for the location of location management client 1.

+If the location reporting trigger request contains MC service group ID list, the location management server initiates an event-triggered location reporting procedure.
+The LMS will provide location reports for only the currently affiliated users of the group, based on the last notification from the MC service server, as per step 2c).
+The LMS will cancel the current location reporting configuration for the users who have de-affiliated from the service group ID lists(s).

 * * * Next Change * * * *